 REACH stands for Registration, Evaluation, Authorisation and Restriction of Chemicals.

-Further information on the EU Regulation 1907/2006 can be found under following link to the website of the European Chemicals Agency (ECHA): http://echa.europa.eu/regulations/reach
+REACH entered into force on 1 June 2007.
+You will find further information on the EU Regulation 1907/2006 by following the link to the website of the European Chemicals Agency (ECHA).

 In principle, REACH applies to all chemical substances; not only those used in industrial processes but also in our day-to-day lives, for example in cleaning products, paints as well as in articles such as clothes, furniture and electrical appliances.
 Therefore, the regulation has an impact on most companies across the EU.